English 箭头

 Overcoming Common Pitfalls in English Language Acquisition

-2. The Paralysis of Fear
+2. The Paralysis of Perfectionism

-3. The Myth of Speed
+3. The Trap of Excessive Speed

 4. Over-fixation on Grammar

-5. The Necessity of Achievable Goals
+5. Failure to Set Achievable Goals

 🎯Key Sentences